algoverzum/problemset/topics/string-functions/fragment/statement/statement.en.md

 The second line contains a $C$ character.

 ### Output
 Print the part of the $S$ string between the first and last occurrence of the $C$ character, including the first and last occurrence of the character.
+If the $C$ character does not occur in $S$, print -1.

 ### Constraints
 * The string $S$ consists of lowercase letters of the English alphabet and is up to 1000 characters long.